Design History

 Animations were in vogue at this time, so I went mental with them.
 Pretty much everything on this version of the site is animated.

-which it remains on today.
+I also changed the domain from kevquirk.com to kevq.uk which it remains on today.
 The old domain still redirects here though.

-I’ve considered moving back to `kevquirk.com` a few times, but never wanted to commit to the headache of changing domains.
+I’ve considered moving back to kevquirk.com a few times, but never wanted to commit to the headache of changing domains.
 I may do one day though.
-I've since moved back to `kevquirk.com`.
+I've since moved back to kevquirk.com.

 After 2016 I decided to nuke my blog and and went without for a year or so.
-When I came back to it in mid-2017, I decided not to restore all my old content, and instead start fresh with a new blog.
+When I came back to it in mid-2017, I decided to go with Ghost initially and for some strange reason, I decided on an obnoxious orange accent colour.

 I head learned a lot about web design over the preceding years.
 Because of this, we’re starting to see better typography, more focus on content and more white space.